stephanbcbauer/standards.catena-x.github.io/docs/security/how-to-integrate-kics.md

           fail_on: high
           # Disable secrets detection - we use GitGuardian
           disable_secrets: true
-          # Fail on HIGH severity results
-          fail_on: high
           # When provided with a directory on output_path
           # it will generate the specified reports file named 'results.{extension}'
           # in this example it will generate: